-We got the chance to talk to Bill Guill of the Tennessee Valley Authority (TVA) about the keys to success when applying Lean Six Sigma to this iconic institution.
+We got the chance to talk to Bill Guill, formerly of the Tennessee Valley Authority (TVA) about the keys to success when applying Lean Six Sigma to this iconic institution.
 Signed into existence by Franklin Roosevelt 85 years ago, the TVA is remains a vital source of power for 9 million people across 7 southeastern states.

 Bill had been recruited by executives to become the Fleet Continuous Improvement (CI) Manager when changes to the power landscape in coal, gas, and hydro generating fleets left the agency with a $128M budget gap to close over a 4-year period.
 Bill was able to successfully lead the organization in closing the gap by $21 million the first year the CI Program was implemented.

 Bill had been with TVA for 27 years when he was recruited to lead CI Strategy development and deployment.
 He had worked at the coal fired generating plants as a laborer, operator, supervisor, plant manager and in the office of the CEO for several change initiatives.
 He knew that the dynamic power generating landscape, the loss of coal jobs, and increases in regulatory requirements would mean big changes for the company.
 Bill soon found that his diverse corporate and plant operational experience provided the credibility to connect with people at all levels of the organization from the frontline employees to executives.